sophiakibaker/sophiakibaker/README.md

 **Sophia Baker**

-sophiakibaker · she/her
+@sophiakibaker · she/her

-PhD student working with nBOSS to imagine subduction termination in northern Borneo.
+🌏 PhD student working with nBOSS to imagine subduction termination in northern Borneo.

-I code in Python and occassionally bash script.

-Interested in EDI and accessibility in STEM and academia.
+💛 Advocating for EDI and accessibility in STEM and academia.
+🐍 Predominantly coding in Python.

+📧 sophiakibaker@gmail.com / s.baker1.21@abdn.ac.uk